 (a) Evidence of sound moral character.

-(b) Possession of a Professional Vocational Technical Teacher or Professional Vocational Technical Administrator license pursuant to 603 CMR 4.00 or Professional Guidance Counselor license pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.
+(b) Possession of a Professional Vocational Technical Teacher or Professional Vocational Technical Administrator license pursuant to 603 CMR 4.00, or Professional Guidance Counselor license pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.

 (c) Completion of a Department-approved one-year supervisory internship based on the Professional Standards for Vocational Technical Cooperative Education Coordinators set forth in 603 CMR 4.10 in the Vocational Technical Cooperative Education Coordinator role with a trained mentor.

-(d) Passing score on the Technical Communication and Literacy Skills Test pursuant to 603 CMR 4.00.
+(d) Achieving a passing score on either the Vocational Technical Literacy Skills Test or the Communication and Literacy Skills Test pursuant to 603 CMR 7.00.

 (3) Requirements for the Initial Vocational Technical Cooperative Education Coordinator License — Option II

+(a) A high school diploma, the equivalent, or higher degree.

-(a) Evidence of sound moral character.
+(b) Evidence of sound moral character.

-(b) Completion of at least five years, full-time, recent employment experience in business or industry in a role related to workforce education and training acceptable to the Department.
+(c) Completion of at least five years, full-time, employment experience in business or industry in a role related to workforce education and training acceptable to the Department.

-(c) Completion of a Department-approved one-year supervisory internship based on the Professional Standards for Vocational Technical Cooperative Education Coordinators set forth in 603 CMR 4.10 in the Vocational Technical Cooperative Education Coordinator role with a trained mentor.
+(d) Completion of a Department-approved one-year supervisory internship based on the Professional Standards for Vocational Technical Cooperative Education Coordinators set forth in 603 CMR 4.10 in the Vocational Technical Cooperative Education Coordinator role with a trained mentor.

-(d) Passing score on the Technical Communication and Literacy Skills Test pursuant to 603 CMR 4.00.
+(e) Achieving a passing score on either the Vocational Technical Literacy Skills Test or the Communication and Literacy Skills Test pursuant to 603 CMR 7.00.

 (4) Requirements for the Professional Vocational Technical Cooperative Education Coordinator License